joseneto/fusionwebapp/README.md

 ```

 ###View
-We chose to use Jquery EasyUI in our view layer, Jquery common usable in many web projects, have a large library and a strong opensource community.
-Your project will be ready for Ajax, rest/json and much more!
+We chose to use Jquery EasyUI in our view layer, Jquery is commonly usable in many web projects, have a large library and a strong opensource community.
+Your project will be ready for Ajax, rest/json, HTML5 and much more!

-We also used Sitemesh to manage the layouts, we have a single file **application.jsp** and all our other views are rendered inside that file, if you ever met Ruby on Rails should be familiar with this concept.
+We also used Sitemesh to manage the layouts, there is a single file **application.jsp** and all our other views are rendered inside that file.

 You can learn more about Jquery EasyUI here: http://www.jeasyui.com/